cubahno/connexions/docs/middleware.md

 ```

 `connexions_plugin` package is a small package that provides typing support for the middleware functions.<br>
-User provided functions are built into go plugin and loaded at runtime.
+User provided functions should be built as go plugins using same go version as `connexions`.

 ### Middleware location

-**Functions** should be placed in the `middleware` directory inside the mapped `data` directory.<br>
+**Functions** should be placed in the `plugins` directory inside the mapped `data` directory.<br>
 Filenames are completely arbitrary and can be named as you wish.<br>
-But the names of the functions should be:<br/>
+But the names of the middleware functions should be:<br/>
 - unique
 - start with UpperCase
 - specified in the service configuration: